Moesif/moesif-nodejs/README.md

 moesifMiddleware.updateUser(user, callback);
 ```

-## Update Users in Batch
-Similar to updateUser, but used to update a list of users in one batch.
-Only the `userId` field is required.
+The `metadata` field can contain any customer demographic or other info you want to store.
+Moesif only requires the `userId` field.

-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Node.js API Reference](https://www.moesif.com/docs/api?javascript--nodejs#update-users-in-batch).
+This method is a convenient helper that calls the Moesif API library.
+For more information, see the function documentation in [Moesif Node.js API reference](https://www.moesif.com/docs/api?javascript--nodejs#update-a-user).

+### Update Users in Batch
+To update a list of [users](https://www.moesif.com/docs/getting-started/users/) in one batch, use the `updateUsersBatch()` function.

 ```javascript
 var moesifMiddleware = moesif(options);